taylortempleton/VerificationPractice_SimpleCPU/README.md

 ## Simple CPU

-This CPU is from a Cadence "systemverilog for design" course.
-I used the RTL only, but built the testbench entirely myself.
+This CPU RTL comes from a Cadence "Systemverilog for Design" course.
+I used the RTL, but built the testbench myself.

 ![](CPUschematic_Opcodes_Snap.png)
 ![](StatemachineDecode_Snap.png)